Deep Learning Fundamentals - Building Neural Networks with TensorFlow

 2. Create Neural Network Model

-- Convolutional layers: Detect patterns like edges, textures, and shapes
+- Convolutional layers: Extract spatial features like edges, textures, and shapes

-- Pooling layers: Reduce dimensionality while preserving important features
+- Pooling layers: Reduce spatial dimensions while preserving important features

-- Dense layers: Combine detected features for final classification
+- Dense layers: Combine extracted features for final classification

 model = keras.Sequential(